I think if you refer to the Bible you would not have this child named Feargus O’Connor.

 Why did so many Chartists choose to name their children after political leaders?
 In many ways it was a symbolic response to overt legal repression by the state.
 Chartism was a militant working-class movement for democratic reform which became prominent in 1838–39; following mass meetings in Yorkshire and Lancashire, a number of local and national leaders were arrested and gaoled (particularly in the wake of the Newport Rising of late 1839 and other quasi-insurrectionary activity in Yorkshire).4For Newport see David Jones, The last rising: the Newport insurrection of 1839, Oxford, 1985.
 John Frost and two others, William Jones and Zephaniah Williams, were convicted of high treason for leading the Newport Rising although their death sentences were commuted to transportation to Van Diemens Land (now Tasmania) for life.
 Similar waves of arrests and imprisonment happened again in 1842–43 and 1848–49 and throughout the decade many children were named for gaoled or transported Chartists.

 Feargus O’Connor was the most popular Chartist leader: in fact, it would be fair to say that the charismatic Irishman was one of the most popular men in early-Victorian England.5Ben Wilson, the Halifax Chartist, made this point in his autobiography.
 See ‘The struggles of an old Chartist …’ in David Vincent, ed., Testaments of radicalism: memoirs of working class politicians, London, 1970, p.
 222. For O’Connor see Donald Read and Eric Glasgow, Feargus O’Connor: Irishman and Chartist, London, 1961; James Epstein, The lion of freedom: Feargus O’Connor and the Chartist movement, 1832–42, London, 1982; Glenn Airey, ‘Feargus O’Connor 1842–1855: a study in Chartist Leadership’, PhD thesis, Staffordshire University, 2003; Paul A. Pickering, Feargus O’Connor: a political life, London, 2008.
 A former parliamentary member for Cork and skilled orator who also owned the main Chartist newspaper (the Northern Star), upwards of a thousand children were named for O’Connor in the mid nineteenth century.
-One of this group, the famous English actor and impresario Edward O’Connor Terry (born 1844, pictured below), appears to have been fathered by O’Connor himself.6Read and Glasgow, Feargus O’Connor, p.
+One of this group, the famous English actor and impresario Edward O’Connor Terry (born 1844), appears to have been fathered by O’Connor himself.6Read and Glasgow, Feargus O’Connor, p.
 142. Although O’Connor alienated a number of other leading Chartists and died insane in 1855, children continued to be named for him well into the second half of the nineteenth century.
 Other Chartist leaders including Peter Murray McDouall, William Lovett and James ‘Bronterre’ O’Brien were similarly honoured (albeit to a much lesser extent than O’Connor or John Frost).7For O’Brien see Michael J. Turner, Radicalism and reputation: the career of Bronterre O’Brien, East Lansing, 2017.
 So too were earlier radical heroes such as Henry ‘Orator’ Hunt (of Peterloo fame, who died in 1835)8For Hunt see John Belchem, ‘Orator Hunt’: Henry Hunt and English working class radicalism, Oxford, 1985. and Robert Emmet (the United Irish revolutionary executed in Dublin in 1803 for high treason).9For Emmet see Marianne Elliott, Robert Emmet: the making of a legend, London, 2003.

 Locating and Mapping ‘Chartist Children’